yuin/golbot/README.md

     - `#2` : callback function
         - `e(object)` : procotol specific event object
 - 5. calls underlying procotol specific client methods.
-- 6. sends a message to the worker goroutines.
+- 6. creates a new goroutine and sends a message to it.
 - 7. starts main goroutine.
     - `#1` : callback function that will be called when messages are sent by worker goroutines.
 The callback function that will be called when messages are sent by main gorougine.
 - 8. responds to the message from other goroutines.